 - There are reports of unclear moderation policies on the Clubhouse app.
 You can read about some of these concerns in the article from Vice.

-- There are concerns about incidents of cyberbullying, antisemitism, and misogynism, as well as the spreading of inaccurate information, especially regarding COVID-19.
+- There are concerns about incidents of cyberbullying, antisemitism, and misogyny, as well as the spreading of inaccurate information, especially regarding COVID-19.

 All these remain to be seen as the app matures.
-Hopefully, it will be a tool of fun, educational purposes, and positivity, leaving no room for hate speech or bullying.
+Hopefully, it will be a tool of fun, education, and positivity, leaving no room for hate speech or bullying.

 What are the key takeaways?